alistairmccarten/personalwebsite/README.md

 # personalwebsite
-personal website that outlines basic information about me and my education
+personal website that outlines basic information about me and my education - built using HTML and CSS.